kauppine/cybersecuritybase-project/readme.md

 2. Run SuperCoolIMageSharingSite-1.0.jar

 ## Vulnerabilities ##
 All the instructions assume that you have the server running on your own computer in port 8080.
-The server has to user accounts premade.
+The server has two user accounts premade:
 Username: tiivi, password: taavi and username: tele, password: tappi.

 ### A2 Broken Authentication and Session Management ###
 Session IDs are predictable as they're ascending integers starting from 0.
 E.g. third user has JSESSIONID = 2 and fourth user JSESSIONID = 3.
 Also session timeouts are set incorrectly, so if you don't press log out you will remain logged in for a year even if you close your browser.
+This is a serious security flaw if user is using a public computer

 1. Browse to http://127.0.0.1:8080
 2. Click "My account" to log with previously made account or register a new account by clicking "Register" and then log in